MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Functions_CmdletBindingAttribute.md

 followed by the objects.
 If the cmdlet cannot determine the total count, it returns "Unknown total count".

-Windows PowerShell includes NewTotalCount, a helper method that gets the total count value to return and includes an estimate of the accuracy of the total count value.
+PowerShell includes NewTotalCount, a helper method that gets the total count value to return and includes an estimate of the accuracy of the total count value.